Changissnz/selfinterest/README.md

 principle.
-An aversion to deliberating on the principle, acting in line for the principle, such that the principle is the true metaphorical light at the end of the tunnel, not the gains, promised possibly with an underlying deception, by acting on contradiction to the principle.
+An aversion to deliberating on the principle, acting in line for the principle, such that the principle is the true metaphorical light at the end of the tunnel, not the gains, promised possibly with an underlying deception, obtained by acting on contradiction to the principle.
 The preferred usage of "artificial axiom", in this text, over that of "principle" is due to the liberalities ascribed to the "artificial axiom", by the written definition and